-- Tour the famous pyramids and the Sphinx in Giza
+- Tour the famous pyramids and Sphinx in Giza

 - Enjoy a multi-day cruise along the Nile River

-- Visit the legendary Valley of the Kings and the Temple of Hatshepsut
+- Visit the legendary Valley of the Kings in Luxor

 |Day 5||Cruise to the Temple of Edfu||Edfu|

-Day 2: Day-trip to the Pyramids & Sphinx
+Day 2: Day Trip to the Pyramids of Giza

-Day 4: Explore the West Bank Tour & Board Cruise
+Day 4: Tour the West Bank, Board Nile River Cruise

 Chat with a local specialist who can help organize your trip.